 - Organizational skills and the ability to maintain accurate, detailed work records.

-- Customer service skills and the ability to perform duties in a competent, dependable, and courteous manner.
+- Ability to perform duties in a competent, dependable, and courteous manner.

 - Ability to work cooperatively in a team-oriented, collaborative environment with people whose backgrounds may differ from one’s own.

 - Ability to learn to perform lead worker duties in a fair and effective manner.